google/ground-platform/functions/README.md

 ### Set up a service account and keys

-Ground uses a Google Cloud Service Account to manage and synchronize data in Google Sheets.
+Ground uses a Google Cloud Service Account to manage and synchronize data to Google Sheets.

+> **Note**: This feature is experimental and may be currently broken.

 1. Create a new service account: